Description of Project

 NCCEH posts resources for caseworkers, information for communities, state outcomes, and other information for SOAR caseworkers and organizations on its website.
-NCCEH has also created a Frequently Asked Questions (FAQ) document to answer questions about SOAR in North Carolina.
+You can also find active SOAR-trained caseworkers across the state on NCCEH’s website.
+If there is not a SOAR caseworker listed in your county, please contact firstname.lastname@example.org.

 The NC SOAR Process explanation and supporting documents are posted on a password-protected page of the NCCEH website.
-SOAR caseworkers will be able to gain access to these pages after attending a two-day Stepping Stones to Recovery Training.
-Please see the calendar of events on the NCCEH website to sign up for our next training.
+SOAR caseworkers will be able to gain access to these pages after completing all training requirements.

 NC SOAR Requirements: